jiangwenyuan/nuster/README.md

 Cache will be performed if:

-1. The evaluation in request stage is true,
+1. The evaluation in the request stage is true,
-2. The evaluation in request stage is false but true in response stage.
+2. The evaluation in the request stage is false but true in the response stage.

 **Please be very careful if you use negation in the condition or samples not available in certain stage**